 Evidence suggests that both types of face masks protect others from you if you’re carrying the virus; if an infected person sneezes on a plane, the transmission risk is far lower if they sneeze into a face mask than into the air.
 Research suggests that wearing a mask reduces transmission by up to 79 percent.
 However, some materials may trap virus particles better than others, so bear that in mind when buying a cloth mask.

 Remember that if you’re wearing it for a long period of time, a cloth mask has to feel comfortable and breathable.
-A 100 percent-cotton mask should fit the bill, and make sure it’s machine washable.
+The Australian Department of Health recommends wearing a mask that is 2-3 layers of different fabrics with adequate filtering efficiency.
+These masks should fit well while being breathable.

 There’s an environmental incentive for buying cloth masks, too.
 Research by students at UCL shows that if every person in the UK used one single-use mask each day for a year, an extra 66,000 tonnes of contaminated plastic waste would be created.
 Investing in reusable masks drastically reduces the impact on plastic waste and climate change.